oracle-livelabs/oic/oic-gen3/features-2024/events/introduction/introduction.md

 * Broadcasting updates (one-to-many messaging).
 * Building responsive, low-latency end-user experiences like live chat and multiplayer collaboration functionality.

-## Situations where Pub/Sub is a bad choice
+## Task 4: Situations where Pub/Sub is a bad choice

 Every design pattern has limitations and trade-offs.
 There are scenarios where Pub/Sub is the wrong choice: